 Together with Molly and Kevin’s skills, knowledge, and commitment, they envisioned turning these personal collections into a public archive, with open-access to materials for the communities who created them, and with archival work conducted by movement participants with firsthand knowledge of its historical context.
 We realized their vision with the helping hands and dedication of our friends, families, and communities, and in December 2011, Interference Archive opened its doors.

-Since 2011, Interference Archive has launched 16 exhibitions and held more than 100 public events.
+Since 2011, Interference Archive has launched three to four exhibitions per year and approximately 80 free public events per year.
 We have seen a direct correlation to the growth of our community alongside each exhibition that we mount.
 We have also seen an increase in donations of unique material to our collection as the profile of Interference Archive grows.
 This increases our ability to meet the goals of our mission, providing better access to materials generated by social movements and more resources for people who visit and use our space.

 Here are some highlights: